Decision receipts

 Fitness for regulatory or audit purposes.

-Verification covers the checked subset of Lispex, the CSK Profile.
+Verification covers the checked subset of Lispex.
 Nothing outside that subset is claimed.

 The two execution paths share some foundations.
 This design catches divergence between paths.
 It is not an audit by an unrelated third party.